fermisurfaces/IFermi/docs/README.rst

    **Taking a slice of a three-dimensional Fermi surface along a specified plane and plotting the resulting contour.**

-   * useful in the identification of Dirac points.
-   * requires a DFT scf calculation on a more fine k-mesh

 Dependencies on external libraries: